Level III Courses

 - First Segment: Analysis, Songs & Games

-During the first daily segment of this course, you will collect and learn American folk songs, art songs, singing games, play parties, and dances that support the methodology for grades 5 and 6.
-You will analyze, and add to your retrieval systems, songs for these grade levels.
-You will have access to the computer lab and to laptop computers in the classroom, and will have the option of notating the songs for your retrieval systems using the Finale music writing program.
+During the first daily segment of this course, you will collect and learn American folk songs, art songs, singing games, play parties, and dances that support the methodology for grades 5 and 6 above.
+Teachers of older beginners will the learn modification strategies and activities to meet their students’ needs.
+You will analyze, and add to your retrieval systems, and begin the final editing process for your final thesis – your complete song index and retrieval system.
+Students will need a personal laptop, and should have basic knowledge Sibelius or Finale in order to notate and transcribe folk songs.

 - Second Segment: Banjo

 During the second daily segment of Materials III, you will learn basic principles of playing and accompanying children's singing on the 5-string banjo.
-(During Orientation Weekend, you will build and string your own 5-string banjos.
-You must provide their own straps.)
+You must provide your own 5-string banjo.

 Choral Studies III (KM 992, 2 credits)

-During the Conducting segment of Choral Studies III, you will develop and practice strategies for presenting new choral music to children's choirs, develop and implement a rehearsal flow chart, practice advanced conduting techniques, and apply to choral texts the International Phonetic Alphabet.
+During the choir segment, you will have an opportunity to perform choral masterpieces from all periods, arrangements of folk music of various styles, and recent compositions.
+Studies will include interpretation, musical style, principles of choral singing, and application of solfa in learning new music.
+The ensemble will perform at the closing concert on the final Friday evening of the program.
+Conducting segment of Choral Studies III, you will develop and practice strategies for presenting new choral music to children's choirs, develop and implement a rehearsal flow chart, practice advanced conduting techniques, and apply to choral texts the International Phonetic Alphabet.